kudadonbe/tools/README.md

-# Kuda Tools - PDF & Image Utilities
+# kdm Tools - PDF & Image Utilities

 ## Setup Instructions

-Kuda Tools is a set of utilities for working with PDFs and images.
+kdm Tools is a set of utilities for working with PDFs and images.
 It allows you to convert PDF pages to images and merge images into a single PDF.

 ### Requirements
 - Python 3.8 or higher